DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

   we don't get the benefit of `zfs promote`, `zfs rename`, or other more complicated ZFS operations.
 This requires additional management automation working behind the scenes.

+- Performance is clearly an issue, but there are many areas of opportunity for performance improvement.
+We'll explore those in our next article in this series.

 ## What's Next